uliw/esbmtk/docs/manual/manual-2.rst

 Model forcing
 ~~~~~~~~~~~~~

 ESBMTK realizes model forcing through the :py:class:`esbmtk.extended_classes.Signal()` class.
-Once defined, a signal instance can be associated with a :py:class:`esbmtk.connections.Connect()` instance that will then act on the associated connection.
+Once defined, a signal instance can be associated with a :py:class:`esbmtk.connections.Species2Species()` instance that will then act on the associated connection.
 This class provides the following keywords to create a signal:

 - ``square()``, ``pyramid()``, ``bell()``  These are defined by specifying the signal start time (relative to the model time), its size (as mass) and duration, or as duration and magnitude (see the example below)

 - ``filename()`` a string pointing to a CSV file that specifies the following columns: ``Time [yr]``, ``Rate/Scale [units]``, ``delta value [dimensionless]`` The class will attempt to convert the data into the correct model units.
 This process is however not very robust.

 The default is to add the signal to a given connection.
 It is however also possible to use the signal data as a scaling factor.
 Signals are cumulative, i.e., complex signals are created by adding one signal to another (i.e., Snew = S1 + S2).
-Using the P-cycle model from the previous chapter (see ``po4_1.py`` in the examples directory) we can add a signal by first defining a signal instance, and then associating the instance with a weathering connection instance:
+Using the P-cycle model from the previous chapter (see ``po4_1.py``) we can add a signal by first defining a signal instance, and then associating the instance with a weathering connection instance (this model is available as ``po4_2.p4`` see `https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_)

 .. code:: ipython

+    from esbmtk import Signal

     Signal(
         name="CR",  # Signal name
         species=M.PO4,  # SpeciesProperties
-        start="3 Myrs",
+        start="1 Myrs",
         shape="pyramid",
         duration="1 Myrs",
         mass="45 Pmol",
-        register=M,
     )

-    Connect(
+    ConnectionProperties(
         source=M.weathering,  # source of flux
-        sink=M.sb,  # target of flux
+        sink=M.S_b,  # target of flux
         rate=F_w,  # rate of flux
         id="river",  # connection id
         signal=M.CR,
+        species=[M.PO4],
+        ctype="regular",
     )
+    M.run()
+    M.plot([M.S_b.PO4, M.D_b.PO4, M.CR])
+    M.save_data()

 This will result in the following output: